 The repayment period for your Canada and Alberta student loans will begin on the first day of the seventh month after you stop being a full-time student.

 If you have both Canada and Alberta student loans, you will need to make two payments: one to the Student Aid Alberta Service Centre and one to the National Student Loan Service Centre.

-Before you enter repayment status you will receive a student loan repayment letter, which will detail the balance owing on your student loans, the amount of your monthly payment, payment dates, and terms of the loan.
-You may also receive some information about the Repayment Assistance Plan.
+Before you enter the repayment period, you will receive a Student Loan Consolidation letter from each lender, which will detail the balance owing on your student loans, the amount of your monthly payment, your payment dates, and the terms of the loan.
+This letter will need to be signed and returned to the address on the form.

 Repayment Assistance Plan

-If you are having trouble paying back your loan, you can apply for the Repayment Assistance Plan (RAP).
-You can apply for RAP online through the National Student Loan Service Centre portal.
-If you are eligible for RAP you may qualify for a reduced monthly payment.
-Visit Repayment Assistance Estimator for more information.
+If you are having trouble paying back your loan, you can apply to enter the Repayment Assistance Plan, through the National Student Loan Service Centre website.
+If you are deemed eligible, you may qualify for a reduced monthly payment.
+See also the Repayment Assistance Estimator.